jkhuangg/splash/README.md

        runtime="shiny"
 )
 ```

-Here is a screenshot of the index.Rmd created:
+A screenshot of the index.Rmd created:
 ![Screenshot of splash](screenshot.png)